-Enterprise-level companies will need a large-scale strategy that will be drastically different from that of, say, a startup.
-An enterprise website SEO audit report requires special software and an experienced SEO strategist.
+Enterprise-level companies require a different strategy than smaller startups.
+An enterprise website SEO audit report necessitates special software and the expertise of an experienced SEO strategist.

 Step Two: Crawl your website and resolve technical errors

-Use a crawling tool like ScreamingFrog.
-The goal of resolving technical errors is to increase your site’s accessibility, both to search engines and to users.
-One key issue with crawls is the Robots.txt file.
-If Google cannot access a Robots.txt file, it will not index your site.
-Make sure your Robots.txt file works by testing it in the Google Search Console.
+Use a crawling tool such as ScreamingFrog to identify technical errors on your site and resolve them quickly.
+One important issue with crawls is the Robots.txt file; if Google cannot access this file, it won’t index your website.
+Make sure your Robots.txt file works by testing it in Google Search Console.

-Check for broken links with a tool like the Check My Links Chrome extension.
-Broken links impact usability and the website’s reputation by sending users to nonexistent sites.
+Check for broken links using a tool such as the Check My Links Chrome extension.
+Broken links can have an adverse effect on usability and the reputation of your website by sending users to nonexistent pages.

-One often overlooked issue is that search engines see example.com and www.example.com as separate sites (and therefore duplicate content); resolve this by going to Google Search Console to set your preferred domain and redirect traffic from there.
+One common, yet often ignored issue is search engines recognizing example.com and www.example.com as two separate websites (with duplicate content).
+To resolve this, go to Google Search Console to set your preferred domain and redirect traffic there instead.

-Make sure your domain name is registered and that the registration won’t expire soon.
+Make sure your domain name is registered and that its registration won’t expire soon.

-Search engines don’t recognize underscores, so make sure all your URLs use hyphens instead.
+Search engines don’t recognize underscores, so be sure all your URLs use hyphens instead.

 Finally, submit your XML sitemap to Google and Bing.
-An XML sitemap is a file that shows you all the URLs on your site, which allows Google and Bing to find and crawl them.
+An XML sitemap is a file that lists all the URLs on your website so search engines like Google and Bing can easily detect and crawl them.

-Another important accessibility issue is making sure your website is mobile-friendly.
-This means that your viewport – a meta tag that instructs a browser on how to set page dimensions – should be set properly; Google has a tutorial on how to do this.
-Google is unable to crawl certain types of content, like flash content, frames and iframes, so try to avoid using them.
-To ensure your site is mobile-friendly, the Google Search Console can check for any issues.
+Another crucial accessibility concern is ensuring your website is mobile-friendly.
+To do this, ensure the viewport (a meta tag instructing a browser how to set page dimensions) is set properly; Google offers an instructional tutorial on how to do so.
+Google cannot crawl certain types of content such as flash content, frames and iframes so try to avoid using them whenever possible.
+To guarantee your site remains mobile-friendly, the Google Search Console can check for any issues.

 Step Three: Check Google for indexing issues

-The Google Search Console will show you which pages on your site are not indexed by Google.
-Certain issues can prevent a page from being indexed: 404 errors, server errors, and hints that a page may have duplicate content.
+Google Search Console will show you which pages on your site are not indexed by Google.
+Issues such as 404 errors, server errors and indications that a page may have duplicate content can prevent indexation.

-Research your competition – analyzing your competitors can help you unearth new strategies and see how you stack up in head-to-head competition.
-Online tools like SEMRush can assemble reports of your competitors’ keywords, backlinks, ad campaigns and most successful content.
+Research Your Competition – Researching competitors can help you uncover new strategies and assess how well you stack up against them in head-to-head competition.
+Online tools like SEMRush provide reports of competitors’ keywords, backlinks, ads campaigns and most successful content.

-Analyze keywords and organic traffic – Organic traffic is the number of visitors who arrive at your website through unpaid sites, i.e. search engines.
-This is important because traffic drives sales.
-Organic keywords are a type of keywords that drive organic traffic.
-You can find them using Google Analytics.
-You can link your Google Analytics account to SEMRush to discover organic traffic insights.
+Analyze keywords and organic traffic – Organic traffic refers to visitors who arrive at your website through unpaid sources, such as search engines.
+This kind of traffic is essential because it drives sales.
+Organic keywords are those which drive organic traffic; you can track them using Google Analytics by linking your account with SEMRush so you can gain even more valuable insights on organic traffic sources.

 Step Four: Run an on-page SEO audit

-The first thing to look at during an on-page SEO audit is title tags.
-Title tags are the titles that appear in SERPs.
-First, check that your title tags are unique for every page; then, make sure that they are between 50-60 characters long; finally, include your page’s primary keywords at the beginning of the title.
+When performing an on-page SEO audit, title tags should be the initial focus.
+These titles appear in search engine results pages (SERPS).
+Ensure your title tags are unique for each page; between 50-60 characters long; and finally, include your page’s primary keywords at the start of the title.

-The next thing to look at during an on-page SEO audit is the HTML headings (h1 to h6, in order of importance).
-H1 titles should include the page’s primary keyword, and there should only be one per page, while h2-h6 headers can be peppered throughout.
+Once an on-page SEO audit has been conducted, the next item to consider are the HTML headings (h1-h6) in descending order of importance.
+H1 titles should include the page’s primary keyword and only one should exist per page, while h2-h6 headers can be sprinkled throughout for added emphasis.

-Finally, when conducting an on-page SEO audit, pay attention to alternative text (image descriptions).
-Search engines can’t see images, so they rely on ALT text to determine an image’s relevance to a query.
-Therefore, all your images should have ALT text.
-Make sure the descriptions are fewer than 150 characters.
+Finally, when conducting an on-page SEO audit, pay special attention to alternative text (image descriptions).
+Search engines cannot see images so ALT text helps determine an image’s relevance for a query.
+Therefore, all your images should have descriptive ALT text; make sure it’s no longer than 150 characters long.

 Step Five: Improve content quality

-One of the most important aspects of SEO is the creation of content that is relevant and not thin or overly biased.
-Make sure your content is valuable and unique.
-Duplicate content will prevent your site from being indexed by Google.
+One of the most crucial elements in SEO is creating content that is informative and not thin or biased.
+Make sure your posts are valuable and unique; duplicate material will prevent your website from being indexed by Google.

-First, do keyword research and assemble a list of keywords you want to rank for.
-Keyword research, which determines which search terms your audience uses, consists of making a list of all the keywords you want to be found for, looking at the search intent, and creating landing pages for all of the keywords.
-More common keywords are referred to as head keywords, while more specific and longer keywords are referred to as longtail keywords.
+First, conduct keyword research and compile a list of keywords you want to rank for.
+Keyword research helps determine which search terms your audience uses by making an exhaustive list of all the words you wish to be found for, analyzing their intent, and creating landing pages accordingly.
+More common terms are referred to as head keywords, while more specific and lengthy expressions are known as longtail keywords.

-Establish a blog and post on it regularly; this will drive traffic to your site.
-The more frequently you post, the more frequently Google will crawl your pages.
-If your blog is engaging, it might also benefit from user comments on posts.
+Establish a blog and post regularly; this will drive traffic to your website.
+The more often you post, the more frequently Google will crawl your pages.
+If your blog is engaging, consider encouraging user comments on posts.

-One important factor in making sure your content is high value is making sure the content you post makes sense and gels with your website’s main idea.
-Sponsored content can be lucrative in the short term, but having too many conflicting ideas will harm a website’s SEO optimization.
+One important element in creating high value content for your website is ensuring the posts make sense and complement the main idea.
+Sponsored content may be lucrative in the short term, but having too many competing ideas can negatively affect a site’s SEO optimization.

 Step Six: Curate your links

-Optimize your existing internal links – If you link your site to important pages or content, this will tell search engines that your content is important and will distribute link juice, or the value passed from one site to another, throughout your site.
-To make sure your internal links give you maximum value, check for nofollow tags, remove redirect chains and make sure your pages have rel=next and rel=prev.
+Optimize Existing Internal Links – Linking your site to important pages or content will signal search engines that your content is important, and will distribute link juice (the value passed between sites) throughout your website.
+To ensure maximum benefit from internal links, check for nofollow tags, remove redirect chains and make sure all pages have rel=next and rel=prev attributes set accordingly.